-- (a) Activities unrelated to housing production. - (b) Activities that obstruct or hinder housing production, e.g. moratoriums, downzoning, planning documents with conditional use permits that significantly impact approval certainty and timing, planned development, or other similarly constraining processes. - (c) The Department may consider proposals that include activities listed in subdivisions (a) and (b) if a significant housing component is also present and the net effect on accelerating housing production is positive.
-For example, an applicant may propose combining an open-space designation or downzoning with by-right upzoning that has a significant net gain in housing capacity.
+- (a) Activities unrelated to housing production. - (b) Activities that obstruct or hinder housing production, e.g. moratoriums, downzoning, planning documents with conditional use permits that significantly impact approval certainty and timing, planned development, or other similarly constraining processes. - (c) The Department may consider proposals that include activities under subdivisions (a) and (b) if a significant housing component is also present and the net effect on accelerating housing production is positive.
+For example, an applicant may propose combining an open-space designation, downzoning, or anti-displacement measures with by-right upzoning that has a significant net gain in housing capacity.